678 Korean BBQ

 Korean cook-your-own with banchan of the gods on the side

 At 678 Korean BBQ in the CBD, we count no fewer than nine banchan: there’s kimchi and hot sweet potato, pickled radish and some seriously delicious fermented chilli sauce, among other plates.
 They land at lightening speed on our table as soon as we sit down.
-It’s a bit like that at this place: all the staff in the vast, wooden-themed space seem to rush about faster than you can catch them.
-When you do, though, order the pork belly and the marinated boneless short rib for your tabletop barbecue, and you can get down to cooking.
+It’s a bit like that at this place: all the staff in the vast, wood-lined space seem to rush about faster than you can catch them.
+When you do, though, order the pork belly and the marinated boneless short rib for your tabletop barbecue.